Score 50% Off Today's Best Deals from Ulta's 21 Days of Beauty Sale

 Despite the fact spring is about to begin, Ulta Beauty is making it feel a lot like Christmas in March.
 Ulta's 21 Days of Beauty sale started March 12 with major savings on your favorite beauty brands.
 If you're looking to stock up on new makeup, fragrance and skincare products for the transition to warmer weather, make sure to take advantage of the 21 Days of Beauty sale on now through Saturday, April 1.

 For those unfamiliar, this bi-annual event is one of Ulta's biggest sales of the year.
 Each day of the sale, a handful of popular products from top brands will be marked down at 50% off for 24 hours only.
-Today, six Smashbox primers are on sale along with Kopari's luxurious, lightweight sunscreen for primetime protection this season.
+Today, a hydrating, illuminating priming face serum from Keys Soulcare by Alicia Keys is on sale along with anti-agings favorites from Juice Beauty.

 Be sure to check the full schedule of deals and mark your calendar to snag your favorites from Ariana Grande's R.E.M.
 Beauty, NuFace, Fenty Beauty, Kiehl's and more.
 To help you shop the best deals, we’ve listed the first day's full line-up for Ulta's 21 Days of Beauty Sale, below.